riasdi/Github-Actions-Project/README.md

-### Deploying Application on EKS cluster using Github Action CI/CD
+### Deploying Application on EKS cluster using Github Actions CI/CD

 Create a instance and add it as a runner, run the following commannds
 ```cli